 - Laptop / hard drive – nothing is worse than losing photos!
 Bring along a place to store and edit your images

-- Flashlight – for night photography, a flashlight is super handy when you’re trying to find where on earth you put that extra piece of equipment in your bag.
+- Flashlight – for night photography, a flashlight or headlight is super handy when you’re trying to find where on earth you put that extra piece of equipment in your bag.
 Flashlights also = light drawing!

 Start off with low ISO to minimize grain, then work your way up.
 Slow shutter speeds will also create beautiful effects with water and a dreamy atmosphere.